alpacahq/user-docs/content/user-protections/_index.md

 The buying power of a pattern day trader is 4x the excess of the maintenance margin from the closing of the previous day.
 If you exceed this amount, you will receive a day trading margin call.

 ### How Alpaca's DTMC Protection Settings Work
-Users only receive day trading buying power when marked as a pattern day trade.
+Users only receive day trading buying power when marked as a pattern day trader.
 If the user is designated a pattern day trader, the `account.multiplier` is equal to 4.

 The following scenarios and protections are applicable only for accounts that are designated as pattern day traders.